alncat/opusDSD/README.md

 | --load | the weight checkpoint from the restarting epoch |
 | --latents | the latent encodings from the restarting epoch |

-boths are in the output directory
+both are in the output directory

-During training, opus-DSD will output temporary volumes called ```tmp*.mrc``` (or the prefix you specified), you can check out the intermediate results by viewing them in Chimera.
+During training, opus-DSD will output temporary volumes called ```tmp*.mrc``` (or the prefix you specified), you can check the intermediate results by viewing them in Chimera.
 Opus-DSD uses 3D volume as intermediate representation, so it requires larger amount of memory, v100 gpus will be sufficient for its training.
 Its training speed is slower, which requires 2 hours on 4 v100 gpus to finish one epoch on dataset with 20k images.
 Opus-DSD also reads all images into memory before training, so it may require some more host memories (but this behavior can be toggled off, i didn't add an argument yet)

 # analyze result <a name="analysis"></a>
 You can use the analysis scripts in opusDSD to visualizing the learned latent space!
 The analysis procedure is detailed as following.
 You can try out our program at https://codeocean.com/capsule/9350896/tree/v1, which is a slightly older version.